Concurrent BS/MBA Degree in Engineering

 Applying to the Concurrent Engineering/MBA

-Engineering students interested in the Engineering/MBA concurrent degree program must apply to the MBA by March 15 of their junior year.The following application materials need to be submitted to the Business Graduate Programs Office,1360 Gerdin Business Building:
+Engineering students interested in the Engineering/MBA concurrent degree program must apply to the MBA by July 1 of the summer following their junior year.The following application materials need to be submitted to the Business Graduate Programs Office,1360 Gerdin Business Building:

 - Application to pursue a concurrent graduate degree